nlarios/antaeus/README.md

 ```
 * Customer
     * id
-    * balance       //Each customer have balance
+    * balance       //Each customer have balance, money left to spend
         * value
         * currency

 * Billing
     * id
     * customerId
-    * totalAmount    //the total amount of every invoice that have to pay in the specific payment
+    * totalAmount    //the total amount of all invoices that customer have to pay in the specific payment
         * value
         * currency